elki-project/elki-project.github.io/related.md

 ---
 layout: page
-title: Publications implemented or referenced by ELKI
+title: Publications Implemented or Referenced by ELKI
+short: Implemented Papers
+parent: algorithms
 ---

-Publications implemented or referenced by ELKI
+Publications Implemented or Referenced by ELKI
 ==============================================

 The following publications are cited by classes in ELKI (as of ELKI 0.7.1):